shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-and-ad-tech-glossary.md

 The Digital Advertising Alliance.
 An online advertising industry association, made up of many other organizations, and dedicated to self-regulation.
-Possibly best known for the Advertising Option Icon.
-Read more on the [DAA's website<](https://youradchoices.com/).
+Possibly best known for the.
+Read more on the [DAA's website](https://youradchoices.com/).

 ### daisy chain